El Roi Ltd

 Quality audits are completed quarterly, with findings reported to the Managing Director.
 This policy will be reviewed annually or sooner if required by regulatory change.

-El Roi Ltd – Policy Manual | Version 1.0 | October 2025
+El Roi Ltd – Policy Manual | Version 1.1 | February 2026

 24. Recruitment and Selection Policy

 El Roi Ltd is committed to fair, transparent and safe recruitment of agency workers.
 All applicants for agency worker roles are subject to thorough checks, including right to work and Enhanced DBS.
 Shortlisting and interviews are based on merit, ensuring candidates are suitable for placement within our client organisations.
 We ensure compliance with safer recruitment practices in health and social care settings.
+Where any placements may involve contact with children, additional child protection checks and considerations apply, including Children's Barred List checks and compliance with statutory child protection guidance.

 Safer Recruitment Principles